laravel/envoyer-docs/src/quick-start.md

 If your deployment path is `/home/forge/app.com`, you should set your web server's document root directory to `/home/forge/app.com/current/public`.

 :::info Adding Server From Forge
-When adding a server to Envoyer from Forge, the app path and the web root are set automatically.
+When adding a server to Envoyer from Forge, the application path and the web root are set automatically.
 :::

 Finally, Envoyer can manage your application's environment variables across all servers associated with a project.
 You should likely configure this before your first deployment.